Community Water Fluoridation

 What do the experts think about water fluoridation?
 There are many national and international organizations that recognize the public health benefits of community water fluoridation for preventing dental decay.
 The American Dental Association has compiled an impressive compendium, listing almost 100 such organizations.
 Policy statements from many of these organizations are available.
 A coalition of public health organizations has created a Web site with more information on the safety and benefits of fluoridation.

-The ODH director has issued a Policy on Community Water Fluoridation which calls this public health measure “the single most important step a community can take to improve the dental health of its residents.”
+The ODH has called community water fluoridation “the single most important step a community can take to improve the dental health of its residents.”
 More than 65 years of research and community experience have shown that fluoridation works.

 Does Ohio require fluoridation?
 In 1969, convinced of the public health benefits of community water fluoridation, the Ohio General Assembly passed a law requiring fluoridation of public water supplies that serve more than 5,000 persons.
 The law provided customers of the affected water systems the opportunity to be exempted through a referendum held within 240 days of the law’s passage.

 Which cities are exempt?
 Thirty Ohio communities held special referenda in 1970 and were exempted from the law.
 Since then, eight of those communities have reversed the decision.
 Athens, Bellefontaine, Bellevue, Fairborn, Lebanon, Middletown, Delaware and Tipp City are now fluoridated.
 However, 22 communities remain exempt from fluoridation.